 - Embellishments (we chose these jungle leaves to go with our Welcome to the Jungle Wild One theme)

 Step 1: Arrange each color of balloons into three separate piles.
 This will allow you to easily see what you have left and grab the color you need next.
+When it comes to the exact balloon colors or number of different balloon colors, that is entirely personal preference.
+I like to include at least 3 colors when I create a DIY balloon arch.

 Step 2: Blow up your balloons with air, not helium.
 This is by far the most time consuming and tedious part of the DIY Balloon Garland.
 I recommend either recruiting some friends and family to assist, or spending a little extra and getting an air compressor or balloon pump.
+Experiment with different size balloons!
+I blow up a few smaller balloons to create different depth and design.

 Step 3: Attach your blown up balloons to the balloon garland strip.
 You’ll see that the strip has both a large hole and a smaller hole.
 Insert the knot of the balloon into the large hole, then pull the knot forward to secure it in the small hole.
 Be sure that the actual knot has come through, otherwise the balloon can easily fall off.
+Be sure you’ve tied a big enough knot at the end of each balloon so that they don’t pop out of the balloon tape!

 Continue to add balloons to the plastic strip in the pattern you desire.
 I chose to add two of each color at a time.

+Using a balloon strip is such a game changer!
 If you want a very full balloon arch or balloon garland, you’ll want to not skip any of the pairs of holes (pair of holes = the small and large holes that are attached to each other).
 I chose to skip one pair of holes between every new color, as I wanted to stretch our balloon garland out and pin to the wall.

 Step 4: Add any embellishments to your DIY balloon arch that you want!
 We added jungle leaves to go with our Wild One theme.

+The smaller DIY balloon arches are great to go over a dessert table or present tables, too.
+They’re an easy way to add a pop of fun!
 If you are making a larger garland to use as a balloon arch, you’ll want to anchor the ends of the arch to the ground utilizing fishing line or string.

 While you can absolutely secure your balloon garland by yourself, for safety I recommend having a spotter if you’re going up on a step stool.
+To secure your DIY balloon arch, you can use push pins, command strips, or even just tie fishing line or string through the holes of the balloon tape and tie it around a pole!
+Zip ties are another great way to anchor the ends of the balloon garland, too.

 That’s seriously it!
 This Balloon Decorating Strip from Amazon is seriously a game changer.
 It made creating our own DIY Balloon Garland so incredibly easy, and I hope it helps your party planning too!